British Polling Council: Founding members

-NOP (now known as GfK) was a founding member, but is no longer a member as of 2018.
+NOP (now GfK) was a founding member, but is no longer a member as of 2018.

+Populus (now Yonder Consulting) applied to be a founding member and the Yonder Consulting website claims that it was (e.g.), but its name was omitted from the BPC press release listing of founding members.

 Other members

 The following organisations are non-founding members of the BPC: